WE HAVE SOME EXCITING CHANGES!

 and Jonathan Goodyear, Canada’s Top Chef finalist.

-Jeanne Beker will be hosting this year’s event!
+media personality Jeanne Beker will be hosting the event.

 WHAT WON’T CHANGE …